 - Once you have filed your application with the court, you and the client must attend a ‘pre-trial review’.
 This is like a mediation conference with the goal of settling or resolving the matter without the need for the court to set a hearing date.
 If no agreement can be reached, the court will decide your matter.
 If you are successful, the client will be ordered to repay the debt according to terms that the court decides, including the amount of money.

 - Subsequently, the debt must be enforced.
 In other words, the client still has to be made to pay.
 This often involves taking enforcement action such as obtaining a writ of execution against the client’s property or securing a garnishee order against their wages or bank account.

 This process is similar in most other Australian states and territories.
 However, you should check the website for the Local Court or Magistrates Court in your state to familiarise yourself with the relevant process.

 Risks Associated With Going to Court

-As your business starts 2019, it is a good idea to follow up any outstanding debts that clients owe you.
+It’s necessary to your business’ future that you follow up any outstanding debts that clients owe you.
 To recover these debts, you should:

 - review and audit your accounts using cloud accounting software;

 - review the terms of your contract with the client;

 - talk to the client;

 - put any demands or correspondence in writing; and